 Your policy’s hurricane deductible will apply to claims involving loss or damage caused by a windstorm during a named hurricane.
 The duration of a hurricane in which the hurricane deductible would apply includes the time period:

-Fortunately, Hurricane Isaias was not as severe as initially predicted, but it still maintained high winds and heavy rain.
-If you have damage to your property as a result, file an insurance claim as soon as possible to start the recovery process.
+If you have damage to your property as a result of a storm, file an insurance claim as soon as possible to start the recovery process.

 For assistance understanding your insurance coverage or filing a claim, please call the Department of Financial Services’ toll-free Insurance Consumer Helpline at 1-877-693-5236.

 Confirm the Identity of Persons Claiming to Represent Government and Relief Agencies or Insurance Companies

 - Official personnel should display their identification badges, provide identification without hesitation upon request and state why they are in the area (i.e. surveying damage, providing assistance to residents, etc.)